AvolitesLtd/TitanManual/docs/cue-lists/theatre-programming.md

 ---
-id: theatre-programming-quick-guide
+id: theatre-programming
-title: Theatre programming quick guide
+title: Theatre programming Quick Guide
-sidebar_label: Theatre programming quick guide
+sidebar_label: Theatre programming
 ---

 If you are used to programming other theatre-style consoles, you will be